 However, you still need to make sure you're marketing your event well.
 Social promotion is still key for these events, and working with sponsors and partners is important to expand your reach.

 As always, your registration website should be informative and should showcase your brand.
-Virtual event marketing takes the right technology for the job, so have a virtual event platform in place before you try to take on virtual or hybrid events.
+Virtual event marketing takes the right technology for the job, so have an event platform in place before you try to take on virtual or hybrid events.
 The virtual Attendee Hub is one solution that gives you the ability to create a fully branded experience virtually.

 Event Marketing Is an Essential Part of Event Planning